Tencent/RapidView/rapidstudio_vscode_extension/rapidstudio/README.md

 This extension can help you quickly develop the RapidView project.

 ## Features
+### Create new rapid workspace and view

+Items in explorer right-click menu:

+* `New Rapid Workspace `: Initial a rapid workspace in current root directory.
+This operation creates a file named rapid_workspace.json.
+* `New Rapid View `:Create a view, and bind a main file for it.

 ### Quick debug

+Buttions in the navigation bar in the upper right corner of the window:

 * `Sync File `: Quickly sync single file to sdcard
 * `Sync Project `: Quickly sync all files under the project to sdcard